 This course has three main objectives.
 First, you will be introduced to a number of different methodological techniques used by cognitive psychologists to study the mind.
 Second, you will be given hands-on experience collecting, preparing, and analyzing data, using computer software that is commonly used in cognitive psychology experiments (E-Prime, Excel, and SPSS).
 Third, you will develop your communication skills by presenting your results to others using both oral (poster presentations) and written (formal APA research manuscript) methods.
 Thus, by the end of this course you will have both increased your knowledge of some core principles in cognitive psychology (objective #1), and will have gained valuable practical experience running experiments, analyzing data, and presenting scientific results (objectives #2 and #3).
 These objectives will be achieved through the combination of traditional lectures, hands-on laboratory exercises, and tutorials.
 The first two formal lectures in the course (see table under 'Class Schedule and Readings' below) will teach students about basic principles in experimental design and data analysis in cognitive psychology.
 Next, a number of common research topics in cognition will be covered, and for each topic I will provide an in-class lecture to familiarize students with the history and current understanding of that topic in the field of cognitive psychology.
 Importantly, four of these topics will be chosen for further study through the use of in-class laboratory exercises (i.e., The Stroop Effect, The Global Precedence Effect, Priming, and the Spatial Cueing of Attention).
-Specifically, after the lecture component, all students will take part in an actual cognitive psychology experiment in class.
+Specifically, before the lecture component, all students will take part in an actual cognitive psychology experiment in class.
 The data collected from this exercise will be used by students to create both a research poster (presented during the last or second-to-last class of the semester) and a formal APA research paper (different components of the paper will be due at different points in the semester; see 'EVALUATION' and 'Important Dates' below for more details).
-Finally, the TA for this course, Marco Sama, will give a number of tutorials instructing students on how to design (i.e., program), run, and analyze data from cognitive psychology experiments using the software package E-Prime (from 12 - 1 pm in SW 316 after lecture, days of tutorials to be determined).
+Finally, the TA for this course, Marco Sama, will give a number of tutorials instructing students on how to design (i.e., program), run, and analyze data from cognitive psychology experiments using the software package E-Prime (from 1 pm - 2 pm in SW 316 after lecture, days of tutorials to be determined).

-As a student in this course, you can expect to develop and improve upon the following types of skills, all of which are important for future academic or work-related endeavors: critical reasoning, problem solving, public speaking, and effective scholarly writing.
+Learning Outcomes: As a student in this course, you can expect to develop and improve upon the following types of skills, all of which are important for future academic or work-related endeavors: critical reasoning (assessed via the written assignments and final examination), problem solving (assessed via the written assignments and final examination), public speaking (assessed via the poster presentation), and effective scholarly writing (assessed via the written assignments and final examination).
 Moreover, you will have developed knowledge of core topics in cognition and perception, and will be able to relate this knowledge to the broader question of how information is represented in the human brain.
-Finally, you will have gained valuable hands-on experience in multiple aspects of scientific research, which is relevant not only to future academic course work, but also to securing volunteer positions in a number of labs at UTSC and ultimately to applications for graduate school.
+Finally, you will have gained valuable hands-on experience in multiple aspects of scientific research (i.e., data collection, data organization, statistical data analysis, data interpretation, data presentation), which is relevant not only to future academic course work, but also to securing volunteer positions in a number of labs at UTSC and ultimately to applications for graduate school and future career paths.